DmitryXann/WorkTimeAutomaticControl/README.md

 Work Time Automatic Control StopWatch
 ===========
+WARNING!
+System is in early development stage, not ready to use and code is not fully working, tested and commented yet.

 Work Time Automatic Control StopWatch use Google Spreadsheets to save your work information in the cloud.
 Copyright (C) 2012  Tomayly Dmitry